 James Norman was born James Norman Schmidt in Chicago, Illinois.
 During World War II he served in the army for three years as a military correspondent on the Pacific front.
 He became first lieutenant and was awarded the Bronze Star.
 After his service in the Army, Norman returned to Los Angeles for a year and then moved to Mexico City in 1948, where he worked as a freelance writer.
 Norman became a lecturer on Mexican history and customs at the Academia Americana.
 He served as director of creative writing at the Instituto Allende from 1958-1961 and later from 1980-1983.
 In 1965, he was a writer in residence at Hanover College in Hanover, Indiana.
 Ohio University in Athens, Ohio, hired Norman on recommendation of art professor Dr. John Baldwin, who had known Norman in Mexico.
-At Ohio University, he was a lecturer in English, 1965-1966, and a professor of creative writing, 1967-1979.
+At Ohio University, he was a lecturer in English from 1965 till 1966, and a professor of creative writing from 1967 till 1979.

 Titles and year of publication: